jonny-museumxdesign/MuseumXDesign/README.md

 **content/format**
  - What do we want people to get out of our project?
+  - Do we want to invoke emotion, inform, inspire etc?
  - What kind of content do we need to achieve these things?
-A compelling title, copy, images etc.
+  - A compelling title, copy, images etc?

 **Wireframes**